 - Difficulty understanding speech, especially in background noise.

-– Male voices become easier to understand than higher frequency woman’s voices.
+- Male voices become easier to understand than higher frequency women’s voices.

 - Certain sounds may seem too loud.

 - Tinnitus (a ringing, roaring, or hissing sound) may develop.